Sicilian language

 Sicilian (sicilianu, /scn/; siciliano) is a Romance language that is spoken on the island of Sicily and its satellite islands.

 It belongs to the broader Extreme Southern Italian language group (italiano meridionale estremo).

 Ethnologue (see below for more detail) describes Sicilian as being "distinct enough from Standard Italian to be considered a separate language", and it is recognized as a minority language by UNESCO.
 It has been referred to as a language by the Sicilian Region.
 It has the oldest literary tradition of the Italo-Romance languages.
-A version of the UNESCO Courier is also available in Sicilian.